maxgalbu/xbmc.plugin.video.nba/Readme.md

 This [XBMC](http://xbmc.org/) plugin features:

-* Archive and condensed games for the NBA 2012 and 2013 seasons.
+* Archive and condensed games for the NBA 2012 and 2013 seasons
-* Selection of video qualities (from 720p to 360p).
+* Selection of video qualities (from 720p to 360p)
-* Fanart and thumbnails.
+* Fanart from feeds, and thumbnails

 The first version of this plugin was written by [robla](http://forum.xbmc.org/showthread.php?tid=124716).
-Petros Tsampoukas then modified it to work with the 2012 and 2013 NBA seasons.
+Petros Tsampoukas then modified it to work with the 2012 and 2013 NBA seasons, and added images.

 Installation
 =======================